Extras

 Move items from one <SELECT> list to another.
 Multiple items can be moved at once, double clicking an item moves it, and selected items can be re-ordered before submitting.
 Here is an example.

 The selectScroll.js script defines a function make_select_scroll(select_field_id) that puts buttons at the top and bottom of a <SELECT> list which scrolls the list up or down.
-It works best with Firefox and it degrades nicely for IE6.
-An example is the drop-down list of years on this calendar.
+It works best with Firefox and it degrades nicely for other browsers.
+Here is an example illustrating a scrolling list of years in a drop down list.

 The dom_info utility library is referenced by the above scripts to obtain information of the document objects such as an element's width, height, and its style settings.
 It can read settings in CSS files.